gwalesh/aws-cloud-security-severity-scan-app/README.md

 ---

 **Note**: This application is designed for demonstration purposes and uses mock AI generation.
 In a production environment, you would integrate with actual AI services and AWS APIs for real-time security monitoring.

-🎯 Ready to Use
-The application is now complete and ready for demonstration.
-You can:
-Start the backend: cd api && python -m app.main
-Open the frontend: Open web/index.html in your browser Upload sample data: Use the provided sample_data.json file Run tests: cd tests && python -m pytest -v